 Bouck executed several runtime tests to demonstrate the feasibility of this system, altering the number of voters, ballots and threshold of voters required for decryption.
 Because the voting scheme setup (the “initialization” and “communication” phases) took longer than the other stages, runtime here was averaged over ten trials.
 For all other election phases, the runtime was averaged over fifty trials.

 The runtime of the vote collection, shuffle, and decryption stages generally produced a linear function with respect to the number of ballots and voting authorities.
 In other words, the greater the number of ballots and voting authorities, the longer the election took to complete.
 However, even with the maximum number of ballots (1024), the runtimes for each function still only took about ten seconds maximum.

 This system is completely distributed while accomplishing secure, private voting: dozens of authorities could run elections for thousands of voters without a trusted central jurisdiction.
 Such a scheme could vastly improve our democratic institutions; there is no third party or central authority able to control or alter electoral results.
 In politically unstable countries with corrupt democracies, this system could provide strong verification and legitimacy for elections.
 It also opens the door for any person, organization or institution to run a secure, decentralized election, simultaneously increasing democracy’s accessibility while decreasing cost.

-A weakness of this system is that it assumes some number of users will not collude or deviate from the scheme or collude.
+A weakness of this system is that it assumes a majority of users will not collude or deviate from the scheme.
 Nevertheless, as long as there is a majority of legitimate operators, the election will remain secure.
 Voters can also modify their votes until the result is revealed.
 While this might not seem ideal, it does prevent a premature reveal of votes which could influence election results.
 Lastly, shuffles could be more efficiently designated to certain voting authorities instead of the entire set, ultimately reducing computation time.